OSXBasedAnon/glimmer/README.md

 Commands:
   edit    Modifies files with AI assistance.
-Accepts a file path and a natural language instruction. clear   Clears the chat from context memory. export  Exports a conversation history to a specified format. compact Compacts project files for a focused context window. help    Print this message or the help of the given subcommand(s)
+Accepts a file path and a natural language instruction.
+  /clear   Clears the chat from context memory. export  Exports a conversation history to a specified format. compact Compacts project files for a focused context window.
+  /help    Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose           Enables verbose logging via the tracing crate.
   -c, --config <FILE>     Specifies an alternative path to the configuration file.
   -h, --help              Print help